Digibear-io/rhost-wrapper/README.md

   user: "#123",
   password: "xxxxxxxxxx",
   port: 2222,
-  encode: true // On by default to fix an stunnel bug.
+  encode: true, // On by default to fix an stunnel bug.
 });
 ```